 Goodwill - The value of the intangible assets of a business, especially as part of its purchase price.
-Goodwill is not an allowable cost on the cost report.
-See instructions for Step 8 for instructions on the removal of goodwill.
+Goodwill is not an allowable cost on the accountability report.

-Legend Drug (prescription drug) - Any drug that requires an order from a practitioner (e.g., physician, dentist, nurse practitioner) before it may be dispensed by a pharmacist, or any drug that may be delivered to a resident by a practitioner during the practitioner's practice.
+Legend Drug (prescription drug) - Any drug that requires an order from a practitioner (e.g., physician, dentist, nurse practitioner) before it may be dispensed by a pharmacist, or any drug that may be delivered to a resident by a practitioner in the course of the practitioner's practice.